JuKu/php-scaling-core-framework/README.md

     - Other caches can be added also
   - small Database Management (Connection, Instances and Updates)
   - Distributed session management (for scaling out)
   - and so on

+Goals:
+  - very flexible
+  - very fast / high performance
+  - easy extensible (with plugins and so on)
+  - easy to use
+  - SEO (for higher levels)
+  - and so on

 Still work in progress!